QuantGov/documentation/docs/tutorial/first_estimator.markdown

 spreadsheet editor.
 Each row of the CSV represents a single candidate model and set of parameters.
-The most directly relevant columns are `mean_train_score` and `std_train_score`, which contain the mean and standard distribution for the evaluation metric---in our case, the F1 score---for that model with that set of parameters.
+The most directly relevant columns are `mean_train_score` and `std_train_score`, which contain the mean and standard deviation for the evaluation metric---in our case, the F1 score---for that model with that set of parameters.
 A good rule of thumb is to use the simplest model that's within one standard deviation of the best-performing version.